Instructors

 • Familiarize yourself with the programs we offer.
 Program goals as well as the intended student audience differs between programs, and proposals should be aligned accordingly.

-• Review the 2023 course catalog to view prior course offerings in your academic area as well as identify gaps in the curriculum.
+• Review the 2024 course catalog to view prior course offerings in your academic area as well as identify gaps in the curriculum.
 Consider your own interests, experience and availability.
 Courses across programs can be taught in two formats - online and in person - and the hours of direct student interaction and engagement differ between programs.
+Please note that for 2025 we are only interested in proposals for in-person courses.

-After you submit your course proposal, you may hear back from a Pre-College Program Director with questions or suggestions, including feedback about your course materials, course learning outcomes or format for your course (i.e., length, online vs. in-person, etc.).
+After you submit your course proposal, you may hear back from a Pre-College Program Director with questions or suggestions, including feedback about your course materials, course learning outcomes or course details (i.e., length, summer schedule,program, etc.).
 Feel free to reach out to pcugcourses@brown.edu if you would like to connect with a Program Director.

 Proposal Review Timeline